live-clones/gmsh/src/imgui/README.txt

 never had), the pointers that change when picking is turned off (Gui::setMouseSelection), and playing the animation (Gui::toggleAnimation), which FLTK does in a loop of its own and Dear ImGui from the frame loop, an immediate-mode frame not being re-entrant.

-The message and the progress that take what is left of the bar are each interface's too: one region, not a row of things.
+What takes the rest of the bar -- the last message and the progress of whatever is running -- is shared as well.
+It was held in the widgets on one side (Fl_Progress carries a label, a value and a range) and in members of appWindow on the other, and that is why the sentence the FLTK bar appends when something has gone wrong, "1 Error : Click to show messages [ ... ]", was in one bar and not the other.
+There is one copy of it now, worked out in StatusBar::message() from Msg::GetErrorCount() and friends, appended only while the console is hidden -- with it open the errors are already there to read.
+Both bars draw it, in red, and clicking either shows the console.
+The Dear ImGui bar also says which Gmsh this is when it comes up, as the FLTK one always has; it used to start empty, which is hard to tell from a bar with nothing to say.

 The two menus the modules tree carries -- the one on a post-processing view and the one on a solver -- are described the same way (Menu::viewActions,